KaTeX/KaTeX/CONTRIBUTING.md

 ## Testing

-Local testing can be done by running the node server in `server.js`.
+Local testing can be done by running the webpack-dev-server using configuration `webpackDevServer.js`.
 Run `npm install` to install dependencies, and then `npm start` to start the server.

 This will host an interactive editor at [http://localhost:7936/](http://localhost:7936/) to play around with and test